quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 ### Core HAPI protobufs

-A hook's extension point is one of an enumeration which now includes only the account allowance hook,
+A hook's extension point is one of an enumeration which will first be just the account allowance hook in this HIP.

 ```protobuf
 /***